-The decision to employ contractors remains the responsibility of the Housing Modification Service.
+The decision to employ contractors remains the responsibility of the Housing Modification

-As this service is undertaken in clients' homes it is important that any person delivering the service onsite has been appropriately screened to ensure their suitability and the safety of our client.
+As this service is undertaken in clients' homes, it is important that any person delivering the service onsite has been appropriately screened to ensure their suitability and the safety of our client.

-Housing Modification Service suppliers are contractually required to undertake criminal record checks on all subcontractors prior to them commencing work on a client's property.
-The information below has been developed to guide suppliers when employing new contractors or subcontractors.
+Housing Modification Service Suppliers are contractually required to undertake criminal record checks on all subcontractors prior to their commencing work on a client's property.